 NAIOP Massachusetts Updates on COVID-19 + CRE

-On March 10, 2020 Governor Baker declared a State of Emergency urging private sector employers, where possible, to limit or eliminate non-essential travel and larger meetings.
-To ensure member health and safety, all NAIOP in-person events will be rescheduled or held virtually until further notice.
-NAIOP Massachusetts would like to serve as a resource on issues affecting the CRE industry.
-We are in constant contact with state officials on this issue and we are actively working to find solutions that address both the long and short-term impacts of this crisis.
+To ensure member health and safety, NAIOP events will continue to be held virtually until further notice unless otherwise noted.
+NAIOP Massachusetts is in constant contact with state officials on this issue and we are actively working to find solutions that address both the long and short-term impacts of this crisis.
 Have an idea you would like to share or a challenge that needs to be addressed in response to this crisis?
 Contact NAIOP’s CEO Tamara Small or Vice President of Policy & Public Affairs Anastasia Nicolaou.

 We will continue to update this site to provide the most recent and up to date information.